 - »No visual indicator of the mute state

-Although the Sennheiser G4ME One headphones is known as a gaming headphones, it can also dual serve as a great office headphones.
+Although the Sennheiser G4ME One headphones are known as a gaming headphones, it can also dual serve as a great office headphones.
 If you think about it, there is a parallel between a gamer and a office worker.

 Both needs a pair of headphones that is comfortable to be worn for long hours, have great noise isolation and a noise-cancellation mic that can deliver crystal clear transmission.
 So let’s talk about comfort first.